jackyzha0/quartz/content/index.md

 > [!tip]
 > You will own **nothing**, and you will be **happy**.

-Repair is dead.
-I have to pay half the cost of my phone when the battery dies because the components are hardware paired.

-Projects and free, open innovation are the backbone of the internet.
-The modern web, dominated by intrusive analytics and closed-source programs (not to mention the internet of shit), is antithetical to that idea.

-These are just a few of the reasons that I decided to start this website.
+Repair is dead, and our own economy brought about its downfall.

+The modern web is dominated by closed-source programs.

+Intrusive analytics and the internet of shit are inextricably present in our daily life.

+On my little corner of the internet, I fight back against all of the above by sharing what I know about computers.
+This is Projects & Privacy.
 # Welcome!
 You're on a site called a [[Misc/what-is-a-garden|Digital Garden]].
 Here's some info on [[Essays/why-i-garden|Why I Garden]].